Man waters lush raised beds (Incomplete: max_output_tokens)

 Overhead sprinklers

-These are the least efficient for hot weather.
-They lose more water to evaporation and wet the foliage, which can create other problems.
-They may be useful for cooling an area briefly, but they are not the best choice for regular raised bed watering during heat waves.
+They may be useful for cooling an area briefly, but they are not the best choice for routine raised bed watering during summer heat waves.

 Signs Your Raised Bed Needs More Water

-• Wilting in the morning, not just the afternoon
+• Wilting in the morning, not just in the afternoon

 • Slow growth